|

 Posts: n/a

-Re: 1972 Chevelle SBC combo
+Default Re: 1972 Chevelle SBC combo

 Quote:

-The rear suspension currently is stock.
-Lower control arms have been boxed but nothing as far as suspension aides other than CE adjustable shocks.
-I know there are some quality aftermarket bolt-in options out there that would be legal.
 Yes, we aren't interested in playing the ladder games just to avoid heads-up runs.
 If we aren't fast enough at this point we aren't fast enough.
 That's why I was inquiring about combinations for this car since, for whatever reason, there aren't a ton of Chevelles running Stock so I wanted to see if there was an engine choice that landed it in a less-populated class.
 My wife and I are just interested more in the travel and the friendships to be made with other car guys and gals.
 Most likely will never be fast enough for Indy and don't plan on that serious of a financial investment; wanted to see if I could put something together in my shop on my own and run the number.
 I understand it won't be a dime rocket but I also don't want to mortgage the house to build a serious engine.
-Scott |

-05-01-2017, 10:43 AM | #29 |
+Old 05-01-2017, 10:43 AM #29

 VIP Member